 Comments & Strategy

-Obviously, it is important what you discard, not just how many, since you score the number of discarded pips, not number of discarded dominoes.
-Because of this, most players usually lead a [6-6] or a [6-5] or whatever is the highest pip total tile in his/her hand.
-The main strategy is to play defensively, keep a variety of 'halves' in your remaining hand so as to maximize the chance of playing a tile when it gets to your turn.
-Usually you cannot predict what the open half is by the time 3 others have played and it gets to you.
+Obviously, it is important what tiles you discard, not just how many, since you score the number of discarded pips, not number of discarded dominoes.
+Because of this, most players usually lead a [6-6] or a [6-5] or whatever is the highest pip total tile in their hand.
+The main strategy is to play defensively, keeping a variety of 'halves' in your remaining hand so as to maximize the chance of playing a tile when it gets to your turn.
+Usually you cannot predict what the open half will be by the time 3 others have played and the turn comes round to you.

-In the Chinese domino set, some tile patterns (like any double, or [3-1], etc., i.e. the 'civils' in Tien Gow) have two tiles each, while others (the 'militaries' in Tien Gow such as 4-2) only have one tile each.
+In the Chinese domino set, some tile patterns (like any double, or [3-1], etc., i.e. the 'civils' in Tien Gow) occur twice, while others (the 'militaries' in Tien Gow such as 4-2) occur only once.
 In particular, there are only seven tiles with '2' as a half (two [2-2], and one each of [2-6], [2-5], [2-4], [2-3] and [2-1]).
-This short 'suit' (borrowing a concept from 42) is therefore a good suit to attack if you have plenty of it!
-E.g., if you lead a [5-2] and declare the '2' open, then some other player would play another [2-n] tile, and that's two of the seven possible tiles already.
+This short 'suit' is therefore a good suit to attack if you have plenty of it!
+For example if you lead a [5-2] and declare the '2' open, and then some other player plays [2-n] tile, and that's two of the seven possible 2-tiles already.
 It might be easy to eliminate all the '2's from everyone else and then leave a '2' as the open half, so that everyone else has to discard.
 Then, play your [2-2] to have another round with '2' as the open half, so everyone has to discard again!
 In my short experience this is the only suit which can be attacked and 'monopolized' by one player alone.
 Other suits are not as short (although the '3's come close -- only [3-3] and [3-1] are civils and therefore repeated, resulting in eight tiles overall).
-These 'sort-of short' suits can sometimes be 'duo-polized (instead of mono-polized)' -- two players who own most of this suit might catch on to what each other is trying to do and team up to screw the other guys.
-(Remember: the payment method drives this selfish behavior! :)
+These relatively short suits can sometimes be 'duo-polized' (instead of monopolized) if two players who own most of the suit catch on to what each other is trying to do.
+The payment method rewards this kind of cooperation.